 Preventing pneumonia in older adults

 Preventing pneumonia altogether is the best way to stay safe.
-Elderly people and their caregivers should get both the pneumococcal vaccine and a yearly flu shot to try and prevent bacterial and viral infections.
+Elderly people and their elderly caregivers should get both the pneumococcal vaccine and a yearly flu shot to try and prevent bacterial and viral infections.

 Like any other infectious disease, the bacterial, viral, and fungal causes of pneumonia can be headed off with good health and hygiene habits.
 Washing hands, especially after you’ve been in public, is critical.
 And if you are immunocompromised during cold and flu season, it is wise to wear a mask to protect yourself from airborne infections.